jack-day/eco-driving-feedback-system/web_app/README.md

 Ensure third-party cookies are enabled for `http://localhost:8080`, otherwise Auth0 will be unable to authenticate you.

-### Example Data
+### Demo Mode
-Example data is provided and can be applied once you have created an account using the web application.
-You will be able to apply the example data by running:
+Example data is provided and can be used by running the web app in demo mode.
+Demo mode will apply the example data to the first account created, allowing you to see how the web app functions without needing a running eco-driving device.

+To use demo mode, run:
 ```
-npm run example-data
+npm run demo
 ```

-The example data will be applied to the user with the usr_id of 1, so ensure your account is the first account created on the web application.
+## Setting Up Your Own Auth0 Tenant
+If you wish to use your own Auth0 tenant for the web application, setup instructions can be found in [doc/auth0_setup.md](doc/auth0_setup.md).

 ## Testing